 Light At The End Of The Tunnel : Farming Presents New Possibilities For Former Fisherman

-It's late afternoon, the sun is low and I can feel the heat off the coast, but the discomfort is worth enduring because I am eager to see the good work Warsame Mohamed and his fellow villagers are doing in Durduri, Sanaag region.
+It's late afternoon and the sun is low in the sky.
+I can feel the heat of the coast, but the discomfort is worth enduring because I am eager to see the good work Warsame Mohamed and his fellow villagers are doing in Durduri, Sanaag region.

 In the past 20 years, there has been a decline in livelihood returns from fishing in this village because international fishing vessels that have illegally encroached into the fishermen’s fishing grounds thereby reducing the locals' fishing yield.
 This has forced many local fishermen like Warsame out of the sea, threatening their food security.

-In 2014, Warsame learned that Adeso was looking for indigenous and mangrove tree seedlings for a tree planting initiative.
-The profit that could be made from providing the required seedlings for the initiative interested him to give it a try.
+In 2015, Warsame learned that Adeso was looking for indigenous and mangrove tree seedlings for a tree planting initiative.
+The profit that could be made from providing the required seedlings for the initiative interested him in giving it a try.

 “I started a small nursery with 3 of my friends and within two months, we were able to supply date palm, mangrove and indigenous trees seedlings for the Adeso tree planting initiative.”
 He said “We have supplied 2,006 seedlings that cost USD 2.5 per seedling.
-We made a proft of around USD 5,017 from it.”
-He continues as his face brightens with a satified smile.
+We made a profit of around USD 5,017 from it.”
+He continues as his face brightens with a contented smile.